http4k/http4k/src/docs/guide/howto/create_a_swagger_ui/index.md

-title: Swagger UI
+title: Redoc and Swagger UI
-description: Create a Swagger UI for your REST API
+description: Create a Redoc or Swagger UI for your REST API

-Http4k's contract module has a few built-in options to render a Swagger UI for your **OpenApi** v2 or v3 description.
+Http4k's contract module has a few built-in options to render a Redoc Swagger UI for your **OpenApi** v2 or v3 description.
 For more detail on generating contracts, see:

 - [Http4k Reference: Contracts](/guide/reference/contracts)